 As the race yachts sail across Storm Bay for the approach into Hobart, the city's southern beaches begin to fill with people welcoming the boats (especially Long Beach in Sandy Bay and Taroona Beach).
-The best view in 2016 however, will come on a three day dedicated Sydney Hobart Yacht Race trip with Hobart Yachts.
+The best view however, will come on a three-day dedicated Sydney to Hobart Yacht Race trip with Hobart Yachts.
 Sailing on the Helsal IV, a former race competitor, you'll journey from Hobart to the base of Australia's highest sea cliffs at Cape Pillar - a memorably picturesque journey usually accompanied by sightings of dolphins, whales and a fascinating array of bird life - before sailing back into Hobart at the same time some of the yachts are racing back.
 Cape Pillar to Hobart is the final leg of the Sydney to Hobart yacht race, so it's a particularly exciting part of the journey to accompany the racing yachts on their way.

 Savour the taste of Tasmania